MichaelJWallis/gulp-base/readme.md

   a) https://nodejs.org/en/ -- download latest

-  b) Verify node installation by running:
+  b) Verify node installation by running the following from the command line:

     ```
     node -v
     ```

-    from the command line

 2) Navigate to folder in the command line and run the following command: